hdharani-sec/RecItUp/README.md

 # RecItUp
-Stramlined Workflow of the Reconnaissance Phase of a Penetration Test
+Streamlined Workflow of the Reconnaissance Phase of a Penetration Test.
+This is a continuous development project where new features and services will be added.
+The goal of this project is to automate the reconnaissance phase of a penetration test as comprehensively and quickly as possible.
+The idea is not to replace reconnaissance completely, but to leverage this project to perform deeper reconnaissance.